apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 ### Git Repository

-Load settings from an internal/external Git repository.
+Allow the CAS Spring Cloud configuration server to load settings from an internal/external Git repository.
+This then allows CAS to become a client of the configuration server, consuming settings over HTTP where needed.

 ```properties
 # spring.profiles.active=default